SETI/rms-opus/.github/pull_request_template.md

     - Tested on Chrome, Firefox, Safari, Edge, and iOS: Y/NA (Remember to test all browser sizes)
     - Tested for race conditions (with delayed API calls if applicable): Y/NA
+- Was the documentation reviewed for necessary changes or additions?
+Y/NA
+  - About
+  - Getting Started
+  - FAQ
+  - API Guide
+  - Tooltips

 Description of changes: